Which Sentence Uses the Best Verb Mood to Persuade Readers?

 Indicative Mood: Building Trust Through Facts

 The indicative mood is your foundation.
 And it’s how you establish credibility.
-Think about it: when you state facts or ask questions, you’re using indicative verbs.
+When you state facts or ask questions, you’re using indicative verbs.
 This mood works best when you need to inform or clarify.

 Example: “Studies show that 80% of users saw results within two weeks.”